aron-w/Cell_Ascension/README.md

 - Inspired by CompactRaid, Grid2, Aptechka, and VuhDo, refined into a friendlier, faster package.
 - Built for clarity: sharp debuff tracking, healer-friendly indicators, and quick setup.
-- Works great on Ascension and Wrath-era clients.
+- Works great on Ascension client.

 **Ascension port**